prashanthlalan/JavaScript-Projects/README.md

 # JavaScript-Projects
-This contains the code that I have created abd submitted for AOLCC Software Developer Program's course Javascript assignments and challenges.
+This contains the code that I have created and submitted for AOLCC Software Developer Program's course Javascript assignments and challenges.